hynky1999/CmonCrawl/Description.md

 It is clear that program will be IO-bound.
 Thus we will decide between asyncio and threading.
 Since we will be spawning a lot of requests the fastest and best approach seems to be asyncio, because threading will use a lot of resources to orchestr threads.

 ## Cluster distribution
 I plan to organize program to two parts.
 One will be responsible for getting urls to query from CC index and second for actual data retrieve.
-Thus we can retrieve urls then has then and divide them into N buckets and distribute each bucket to a computer in cluster.
+Thus we can retrieve urls for given domain and then divide them into N buckets and distribute each bucket to a node in cluster.
+This can be done simply by hashing url.
 Deployment using Docker could be considered.

 ## Error recovery and resuming
 TBD